Why is the IGFA conducting this project?

 If I do not have cell phone coverage, can I still use the app?

 Yes!
-You will not have access to the visual recognition feature to help identify your fish, but you can still use all of the other features of the app.
+You will not have access to the visual identification feature to help identify your fish, but you can still use all of the other features of the app.
 The information that you collect will be stored in your cell phone, and once you return to an area where you have cell phone coverage, you will need to upload that information with a few simple steps so that you can view it in your personal log.

 What’s in it for me?